Trevor-2/Sparx-hack/README.md

 ## Notes
 1. Each time the program is executed, the last screenshot will be automatically deleted.
 2. For some reasons, Bookwork code 2C might turned to Calculator lol.
-3. Bookwork check may take more time to load.
+3. Bookwork check photo may take more time to load, if you cant wait, just go to "screenshot" file and open the photo yourself.
 4. You MUST run this program in background.
 5. after answer qustion, wait for 1-2 second, screenshot take time.